 Vehicle electrification is critical for reaching the goals of the Paris Agreement but to increase the uptake of electric vehicles (EVs), we need a viable and sustainable charging infrastructure in place.
 This workstream aims to accelerate the deployment of charging infrastructure that can support a mass adoption of EVs in the global clean energy transition.

 Much of the extent of success in shifting toward low-carbon mobility is about business model viability.
-While many electrification use-cases, such as ride-hailing, have already proven to lower the fleet total cost of ownership, a variety of infrastructure challenges limit customer experience and increase operational and capital expenditure (CAPEX).
-Charging infrastructure is still limited in its access and usage rates.
-It does not fully support the demand for flexibility and users are often faced with a lack of compatibility or seamlessness between key system components such as vehicles, infrastructure, charging networks and the electrical grid.
+While many electrification use-cases, such as ride-hailing, have already proven to lower a fleet’s total cost of ownership, a variety of infrastructure challenges limit customer experience and increase operational and capital expenditure (CAPEX).
+The lack of clarity around global charging infrastructure deployment roadmaps and associated investment complexities present a challenge for ensuring a timely, equitable and sustainable transition to zero-emission vehicles.
+This is further limited in compatibility or seamlessness between key system components such as vehicles, infrastructure, charging networks and the electrical grid.

 The potential value of the transition to EVs resides at the intersection of mobility, real estate and energy.
 Unlocking this value can increase the efficiency of EV fleets and support wider deployment of infrastructure.
-The mobility and energy sectors can develop charging flexibility and user-adapted services and with the eruption of new mobility hubs, real-estate actors can increase the efficiency and sustainability of land use, while maximizing social inclusivity and functionality.
+The mobility and energy sectors can develop charging flexibility and user-adapted services, and with the eruption of new mobility hubs, real-estate actors can increase the efficiency and sustainability of land use, while maximizing social inclusivity and functionality.
+Collaboration with governments is also crucial in clarifying the global infrastructure roadmap, which can unlock the market potential of EVs.